Miri Science Secondary School

 Miri Science Secondary School (Sekolah Menengah Sains Miri) is a boarding science secondary school located in Miri, a city in the Malaysian state of Sarawak.
 The current principal is Dayang Laila Haji Kahar.

 Background

-Miri Science Secondary School is established on 1 January 1990 and is the first ever boarding school in Sarawak.
-At that time, the first batches to register in the school is from Form 1, Form 4 and lower Form 6.
+Miri Science Secondary School was established on 1 January 1990 and is the first ever boarding school in Sarawak.
+At that time, the first batches to register in the school were from Form 1, Form 4 and lower Form 6.
 There were only five teachers including the principal but then increased to 13 teachers.
-In 1995, the intake for lower Form 6 was stopped and replaced by the intake for the matriculation programmes of Universiti Kebangsaan Malaysia (UKM) as many as 26 students.
+In 1995, the intake for lower Form 6 was stopped and replaced by the intake for the matriculation programmes of Universiti Kebangsaan Malaysia (UKM) with as many as 26 students.
 However, the programmes ended in 2000 after a new matriculation college is built in Labuan and is taken by the Ministry of Education (MOE).

 Administration and enrollment

 Since its establishment, Miri Science Secondary School has been administrated by seven (7) principals, which were: